January 15, 2019. It’s Tina’s first session with us.

-During the next few weeks, Tina begins to adapt to the facility.
-She is very interested in our songwriting process, and contributes lyrics to the song “I’m Going Home:”
+Through our first few weeks with Tina, she begins to adapt to the facility.
+She is very interested in our songwriting process, and happily contributes lyrics to the song “I’m Going Home:”

 Freedom is home